Mahdi: Origin

 The term al-Mahdi was employed from the beginning of Islam, but only as an honorific epithet ("the guide") and without any messianic significance.
 As an honorific, it was used in some instances to describe Muhammad (by Hassan ibn Thabit), Abraham, al-Husayn, and various Umayyad caliphs (هداة مهديون, hudat mahdiyyun).
-During the Second Fitna (680–692), after the death of Mu'awiya I, the term acquired a new meaning of a ruler who would restore Islam to its perfect form and restore justice after oppression.
+During the Second Muslim Civil War (680–692), after the death of Mu'awiya I, the term acquired a new meaning of a ruler who would restore Islam to its perfect form and restore justice after oppression.
 Abd Allah ibn al-Zubayr, who laid claim to the caliphate against the Umayyads and found temporary success during the civil war, presented himself in this role.
 Although the title Mahdi was not applied to him, his career as the anti-caliph significantly influenced the future development of the concept.
 A hadith was promulgated in which Muhammad prophesies the coming of a just ruler.
 (Note: D. S. Atema first dated this hadith to between Yazid's death and Ibn al-Zubayr's death.
 Wilferd Madelung narrowed this down to 684, just after the death of Yazid.
 Michael Cook and David Cook have contested Madelung's dating.
 It is nevertheless generally accepted that the hadith is patterned on Ibn al-Zubayr's career.
 David Cook further states that the latter part of the hadith is totally legendary and is unrelated to Ibn al-Zubayr.)

 There will arise a difference after the death of a caliph, and a man of the people of Medina will go forth fleeing to Mecca.
 Then some of the people of Mecca will come to him and will make him rise in revolt against his will ...
 An expedition will be sent against him from Syria but will be swallowed up ... in the desert between Mecca and Medina.
 When the people see this, the righteous men ... of Syria and ...
 Iraq will come to him and pledge allegiance to him.
 Thereafter a man of the Quraysh will arise whose maternal uncles are of Kalb.
 He will send an expedition against them, but they will defeat them ...
 He will then divide the wealth and act among them according to the Sunna of their Prophet.
 Islam will settle down firmly on the ground ...
 He will stay seven years and then die, and the Muslims will pray over him.